pujitha7/Capillary-Hackathon/README.md

 # Capillary-Hackathon
-Capillary machine learning hackathon hosted on Analytics Vidhya
+Capillary machine learning hackathon hosted on Analytics Vidhya.

 ## Problem Statement:
 Recommender system for fashion retail.
 Develop an algorithm which will recommend best suited items from inventory to a user in order to improve his/her shopping experience.